jengelh/libhx/doc/string_ops.rst

 ``HXQUOTE_URIENC``
 	Escapes the string so that it becomes a valid part for an URI.

-``HXQUOTE_SQLSQUOTE``
-	Escapes all single quotes in the string by double single-quotes, as required for using it in a single-quoted SQL string.
-No surrounding quotes will be generated to facilitate concatenating of HX_strquote results.

-``HXQUOTE_SQLBQUOTE``
-	Escape all backticks in the string by double backticks, as required for using it in a backtick-quoted SQL string (used for table names and columns).
-No surrounding ticks will be generated to facilitate concatenation.

 .. _RFC 4514: http://tools.ietf.org/html/rfc4514
 .. _RFC 4515: http://tools.ietf.org/html/rfc4515
 .. _RFC 4648: http://tools.ietf.org/html/rfc4648